-t Goals: The purpose

-project is Coastal

-Risk Man agement

-commende ed beach fill,

-berm and dune and a

-ic nourish ment for a

-of 50 yea rs.

-t Goals: project is Risk Man commended berm and ic nourish of 50 yea
+• Project Goals: The purpose of this project is Coastal Storm Risk Management and recommended beach fill, with a berm and dune and a periodic nourishment for a period of 50 years.

 In FY13 & FY14 \$1,750,000 in PL 113-2 funds were provided to begin the process towards initiation and completion of initial construction.
 These funds are being used to complete the necessary steps towards initial construction.
 These steps include completion of the Limited Reevaluation Report (LRR); develop, approve and execute the Project Partnership Agreement; acquire the necessary real estate; complete plans and specifications; and advertise and award the construction contract.
 A LRR is a post authorization study that evaluates a specific portion of the approved plan under current policies, criteria and guidelines, and may be limited to economics, environmental effects or, in rare cases, project formulation.
 A LRR documents the results of the analysis undertaken.